GemsNY

 b.
 Fracture Filling

-Fracture filling, also known as clarity enhancement, is a treatment method used to improve the appearance of loose diamonds with visible fractures or cracks.
+Fracture filling, also popular as clarity enhancement, is a treatment method artisans use to improve the appearance of loose diamonds with visible fractures or cracks.
 A filler substance, such as glass or resin, is injected into the fractures to make them less noticeable.
 This treatment can enhance the diamond’s clarity and overall visual appeal so that it can look stunning in a diamond engagement ring.
-It is important to note that fracture-filled diamonds require special care and attention during cleaning or repairs.
+While understanding the journey of diamonds, it’s important to note that fracture-filled diamonds require special care and attention during cleaning or repairs.

 c.
 High-Temperature Annealing